 In August 2015, one of the Company's customers became insolvent and containers on operating and direct financing leases to the customer were deemed unlikely to be recovered.
 The Company maintains insurance that covers a portion of the exposure related to the value of containers that are unlikely to be recovered from its customers, the cost to recover containers and up to 183 days of lost lease rental income.
 Accordingly, during the year ended December 31, 2015, an impairment was recorded to write off containers, net and net investment in direct financing and sales-type leases with book values of \$8,815 and \$2,903, respectively.
 In addition, bad debt expense of \$2,574 was recorded in the condensed consolidated statements of comprehensive (loss) income for the year ended December 31, 2015 to fully reserve for the customer's outstanding accounts receivable.
 As of December 31, 2015, an insurance receivable of \$11,436 was recorded for \$8,796 of estimated proceeds for containers unlikely to be recovered, \$1,685 of recovery costs recorded as a reduction to direct container expense and \$955 of lost lease rental income recorded as a reduction to container impairment.
 The impairment net of estimated insurance proceeds of \$1,968 was recorded in container impairment in the condensed consolidated statements of comprehensive (loss) income for the year ended December 31, 2015.
-An additional insurance receivable of \$1,007 was recorded for the year ended December 31, 2016 for \$768 of recovery costs recorded as a reduction to direct container expense and \$239 of lost lease rental income recorded as a reduction to container impairment for the years ended December 31, 2016.
+An additional insurance receivable of \$1,007 was recorded for the year ended December 31, 2016 for \$768 of recovery costs recorded as a reduction to direct container expense and \$239 of lost lease rental income recorded for the year ended December 31, 2016 for the year ended December 31, 2016.
 For the year ended December 31, 2016, the Company received a total of \$8,250 insurance proceeds for the Company's owned fleet, which was recorded as a reduction to the insurance receivable.
-In addition, the Company received final insurance proceeds of \$3,592 for the Company's owned fleet during the first quarter of 2017 and accordingly, wrote-off the remaining balance of insurance receivable of \$1,321 recorded a \$469 increase to containers, net, a \$1,052 increase to container impairment and a \$200 reduction to recovery costs for the year ended December 31, 2016.
-A further allocation of \$720 insurance receivable, \$200 to recovery costs and a \$920 reduction to container impairment was recorded for the year ended December 31, 2017.
+In addition, the Company received final insurance proceeds of \$3,592 for the Company's owned fleet during the first quarter of 2017 and accordingly, wrote-off the remaining bal